MiamiOH-CSE274/Portfolio/README.md

 * Graph project
 * Consult with Dr. Brinkman on an alternative project

+I chose to do the Graph Algorithms Lab for the implementation of an Adjancency Lists.
+Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/08_Graph_Lab/tree/kojsmn

 7 - Implement graph algorithms
 ----
 Possible sources of evidence (do any one of these):